canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 The <cite>NieR Automata Strategy Guide</cite> presents a timeline of the period leading up to Automata, which [has been helpfully translated](https://theark.wiki/w/Strategy_Guide/Timeline) by an anonymous 4chan user and archived on the Ark wiki.

-By 3631, The androids, as the only survivors of humanity, organise under a government termed the Human Heritage Reclamation Management Organisation (bit of a mouthful!), which tasks itself with preserving the remnants of the Old World.
+By 3631, the androids, as the only survivors of humanity, organise under a government termed the Human Heritage Reclamation Management Organisation (bit of a mouthful!), which tasks itself with preserving the remnants of the Old World.
 The gestalts gradually die out through this time, with the last making it more than 500 years to 4198.
-The androids start to give up, closing factories; a faction develops within them termed the 'Indpendists' who have no loyal to humanity, and emigrate to Australia after a brief struggle.
+The androids start to give up, closing factories; a faction develops within them termed the 'Independists' who have no loyal to humanity, and emigrate to Australia after a brief struggle.
 So far, much as you'd expect.

 ### Project Gestalt Report 11